What Is Marriage In Australia?

-Any person over the age of 18 can enter into a marriage as long as the relationship is between persons of the opposite sex and it does not involve family members.
+Any person over the age of 18 can enter into a marriage as long as the relationship is not between close family members.

-It is possible for someone over the age of 16 years but who has not yet turned 18 years to marry, but they must either have their parents’ consent, or authorisation from the court.
-If the person’s parent refuses to consent to the marriage, the person can apply to the court for approval to marry.
-Once parental consent or the court’s authorisation has been obtained, the marriage must take place within 3 months.
+It is possible for someone under 18 but over 16 to marry, but they must either have their parent’s consent, or authorisation from the court.
+If the young person’s parent refuses to consent to the marriage, the person can apply to the court for approval to marry.
+Once parental consent or the court’s authorisation has been obtained, the marriage must take place within three months.

 Marriage in Australia has a number of legal consequences for the parties involved.

-⇒ It invalidates any previous wills unless the will clearly shows that marriage was planned.
+⇒ It invalidates any previous wills the parties have made unless the will clearly shows that marriage was planned.

-⇒ The amount of tax you pay changes once married; you must therefore notify the Taxation Office of your marriage.
+⇒ The amount of tax a person pays changes once they are married; you must therefore notify the Taxation Office of your marriage.

-⇒ The dollar value of any health or welfare benefits you receive changes once you are married, so you should notify the Department of Human Services as soon as you can following your marriage.
-It is a criminal offence to mislead or provide false information to the Australian Government about your entitlement to health or welfare payments.
+⇒ The dollar value of any health or welfare benefit a person receives may change once they are married, so they should notify the Department of Human Services as soon as they can after marrying.
+It is a criminal offence to mislead or provide false information to the Australian Government about a person’s entitlement to health or welfare payments.

-To be considered a valid marriage in Australia, a number of legal requirements must be met.
+For a marriage to be valid in Australia, a number of legal requirements must be met.

-- The ceremony must be performed by someone who is authorised to do so, such as a marriage celebrant or minister of religion.
+- The ceremony must be performed by someone who is authorised to perform it, such as a marriage celebrant or minister of religion.

-- The ceremony must be witnessed by at least 2 other persons over the age of 18.
-They must watch the couple sign the marriage certificate, and must then sign it themselves.
+- The ceremony must be witnessed by at least two other persons over the age of 18.
+They must watch the couple sign the marriage certificate and must then sign it themselves.

 - The parties must complete and submit a Notice of Intended Marriage.
-You can do so up to 18 months before the wedding, but it must be submitted no later than 1 month prior.
+This can be done up to 18 months before the marriage, but it must be submitted no later than one month before.

 - The parties to the marriage must provide evidence of the place and date of their birth and the end of any previous marriages.

-- The parties must sign a ‘Declaration of no legal impediment to marriage’ confirming they are an appropriate age and that there is nothing which would legally prevent their marriage.
+- The parties must sign a ‘Declaration of no legal impediment to marriage’ confirming they are of marriageable age and that there is nothing which would legally prevent their marriage.